Homotopy invariance of tame homotopy groups of regular schemes: Comparison with the curve tame fundamental group

 \section{Comparison with the curve tame fundamental group}

 In good situations, there is another notion of tameness which can be formulated without valuation theory only in terms of algebraic geometry.
 We speak of curve tameness, which was introduced in \cite{KeSch10}.
 We want to compare it with the notion of tameness of this article.
-Unfortunately, the statement of \cite[Proposition 5.2]{HS21} lacks some assumptions.
-Therefore we take up the subject again.
+Unfortunately, the statement of \cite[Proposition 5.2]{HS21} is wrong in that the assumption ``$S=\Spec k$ for a field $k$ and $X/S$ is separated and of finite type'' is missing there.
+Therefore we take up the subject again and prove a corrected and slightly generalized statement in \cref{pi1ct=pi1t} below.

-\ms\noi We assume that $S$ is integral, pure-dimensional (i.e., $\dim S= \dim \mathcal{O}_{S,s}$ for every closed point $s\in S$), separated and excellent.
-Furthermore, we assume that $X\to S$ is separated and of finite type.
+\ms\noi Let $S$ be a scheme which is integral, pure-dimensional (i.e., $\dim S= \dim \mathcal{O}_{S,s}$ for every closed point $s\in S$), separated and excellent.
+Furthermore, we let $X\to S$ be separated and of finite type.
 For integral $X$ we put

 where $T$ is the closure of the image of $X$ in $S$.
 If the image of $X$ in $S$ contains a closed point of $T$, then $\dim_S X=\dim_{\textrm{Krull}} X$ by \cite[5.6.5]{EGAIV.4}.
-We call $X$ an \emph{$S$-curve}, if $\dim_S X=1$.
+We call $X$ an \emph{$S$-curve} if $\dim_S X=1$.
 For a regular connected $S$-curve $C$, let $\bar C$ be the unique regular compactification of $C$ over $S$.
 Then the finite tame Galois covers of $C$ are exactly those \'{e}tale Galois covers which are tamely ramified along $\bar C \smallsetminus C$ in the classical sense (e.g.\ \cite{GM71}).
 We recall the notion of curve-tameness from \cite{KeSch10}:

 \begin{definition} Let $Y\to X$ be a finite \'{e}tale cover of separated $S$-schemes of finite type.
 We say that $Y\to X$ is {\em curve-tame} if for any morphism $C\to X$ with $C$ a regular $S$-curve, the base change $Y\times_X C \to C$ is tamely ramified along $\bar C\smallsetminus C$. \end{definition}